Rules and Procedures

 I understand that my child may only change schools within Sarasota at the end of the semester break (January) or at the end of the school year, as is stated by the Sarasota School Board.

 I have read and agree with the contents of the Student Contract.
-I realize that my child’s continued attendance, during the school year, or from year to year, at SSA+S, rests upon them abiding by said rules and regulations.
-If they fail to do this, I understand that we have been accorded Due Process by this instrument, and my child may be dismissed from SSA+S and returned to their districted school.
-I also understand that my failure to comply with my parent/guardian contract may result in my child being dismissed from SSA+S and returned to their districted school.
+I realize that my child’s continued attendance, during the school year, or from year to year, at SSA+S, rests upon him or her abiding by said rules and regulations.
+If he or she fails to do this, I understand that we have been accorded Due Process by this instrument, and my child may be dismissed from SSA+S and returned to their districted school.

 Agenda Book Procedures